wikimedia/pywikibot/ROADMAP.rst

 Future release notes
 ~~~~~~~~~~~~~~~~~~~~

+* 5.0.0: PageRelatedError.getPage() will be removes in favour of PageRelatedError.page
+* 5.0.0: HttpRequest result of http.fetch() will be replaced by requests.Response (T265206)
+* 5.0.0: edit, move, create, upload, unprotect and prompt parameters of Page.protect() will be removed (T227610)
 * 5.0.0: OptionHandler.options dict will be removed in favour of OptionHandler.opt
 * 5.0.0: version.getfileversion() is desupported and will be removed
 * 5.0.0: Methods deprecated for 5 years or longer will be removed